-Right message to the right individual, in the right place and time
+The right message to the right individual, in the right place and time

 Personalisation can be applied throughout the customer lifecycle.
-In the awareness and consideration phase, you may have seen ads of products based on your recent internet searches or product recommendations similar to your past purchases – this is personalisation.
-When contemplating whether to buy those trendy new trainers, you might have received an email that greeted you by name and asked if you wanted to get back to the cart you had abandoned and complete your order – this is personalisation.
+In the awareness and consideration phase, you may have seen ads for products based on your recent internet searches or product recommendations similar to your past purchases – this is personalisation.
+When contemplating whether to buy those trendy new trainers, you might have received an email that greeted you by name and asked if you wanted to get back to the cart you had abandoned and complete your order – this is also personalisation.

 Once you get to wear your new trainers, there could be a sentiment-detecting customer service chatbot to address your potential questions.
 Moreover, to foster loyalty, you might be treated with exclusive deals and messages about new product releases – this is also personalisation.
 Ideally, the customer journey is tailor-made for you, in all phases and interactions.